dangirsh/libjulia.el/README.md

 -   <https://github.com/dzop/emacs-zmq> for inspiration and great examples.
 The first-load automatic compilation code was taken from here (and probably other things).
 -   John Kitchin for his [module helpers](https://github.com/jkitchin/emacs-modules).
 -   This thorough Emacs module documentation: <http://phst.github.io/emacs-modules.html>
--   THe `linefilter!` function to cleanup Julia `Expr` objects was taken from <https://github.com/chakravala/SyntaxTree.jl>
+-   The `linefilter!` function to cleanup Julia `Expr` objects was taken from <https://github.com/chakravala/SyntaxTree.jl>